Vacation Paradise in Natural Beauty…

 Warning: The beach photos in this article are ridiculous.
 You may bonk your head against the screen whilst impulsively attempting to dive into the images.

-Curaçao is a petite Caribbean island that vacationers are just starting to discover, but it boasts some of the most beautiful beaches I’ve seen in my life.
+Curaçao is a petite island in the “ABC Islands” of the Caribbean (Aruba, Bonaire, and Curaçao) that vacationers are just starting to discover, and it boasts some of the most beautiful beaches I’ve seen in my life.

 Playa Porto Mari was the first of SEVEN beaches I toured on my second day in Curaçao.